-This lack of applicability can be also noted in the fora where works related to Evolutionary Multitasking are currently published.
-It is often the case that new contributions springing in this area are reported in high-quality journals and tier-one conferences dedicated to Artificial Intelligence, with emphasis on Evolutionary Computation and Swarm Intelligence.
+This lack of applicability can be also noted in the forums where works related to Evolutionary Multitasking are currently published.
+It is often the case that new contributions springing in this area are reported in high-quality journals and tier-one conferences dedicated to Artificial Intelligence, with emphasis on algorithm developments in Evolutionary Computation and Swarm Intelligence.
 On the contrary, contributions dealing with evolutionary multitask optimization are rarely published in conferences and journals specialized in a certain application field.
-This can be a sign of the questionable applicability at the time being of the field, since these latter scientific venues are more concerned with the feasibility of the technical proposal in real-world settings.
-Contributions are more strictly evaluated in terms of the plausibility of the scenarios and the proposed solution rather than its algorithmic sophistication.
+This can be a sign of the questionable applicability of the field since its inception in 2015, since these latter scientific venues are more concerned with the applicability of the technical proposal in real-world settings.
+Contributions are more strictly evaluated in terms of the plausibility of the scenarios and the gains/suitability of the proposed solution rather than in terms of its algorithmic sophistication.
 Prospective real-world applications of evolutionary multitasking for readerships that are experts on such applications will have a significantly higher soundness than more algorithmic proposals evaluated over favorably created synthetic benchmarks.